The Cost of Legibility

 The soil went thin without its fungal networks.
 Pests exploded without predators.
 Disease spread through the genetically identical rows like fire through dry timber.
 Within decades, the Germans had a new word for what they’d created: Waldsterben.
 Forest death.

-The complexity they’d removed wasn’t clutter.
-It was load-bearing.
-That tangle of chaotic disorder was doing work the foresters couldn’t see.
-Nature distributed work across relationships they hadn’t modeled.
-They deleted it and the forest died.
+The complexity was a sort of natural Chesterton’s Fence.
+A tangle of chaotic disorder and life the foresters didn’t understand.
+Nature had distributed work and energy across relationships the foresters didn’t know how to model.
+So they deleted it and the forest died.

 I want to call this: flattening.

 Flattening is what happens when you take a complex system and compress it into something manageable.
 We do this all the time.
-We make something describable.
-Countable.
-A forest becomes a monoculture.
-A planned city is an empty grid.
-The irreducible human is a credit score and a bank account.
+We make something describable and countable like a monoculture or a planned city as a grid.
+At worst, our irreducible humanity becomes a credit score and a bank account.

 Claude Shannon taught us that this is entropy: how many bits does it take to describe the thing?
 Can it be compressed?

 Flattening is compression.
 When you compress, you squeeze out entropy.
-That’s the point, that’s what makes it manageable.
-But there’s a law about this too.
+That’s what makes it manageable, but there’s a law about this too.
 Tesler’s Law tells us that complexity is always conserved.
 You can move it around, but you can’t destroy it.

 So when you flatten a system, the complexity has to go somewhere.

 First: it becomes secret.
-You think you understand the system.
-You’re wrong.
+You think you understand the system on the surface, but you’re wrong.
 Your model is broken and you’ve built a system waiting to break.

-Second: it migrates to whoever holds the flattening tools.
-The state.
-The platform.
-The algorithm.
+Second: it migrates to whoever holds the flattening tools: the state or the platform or the algorithm.
 They absorb what you can no longer see.
 This is why bureaucracies metastasize and why the hyperscalers grow more powerful.
 The messiness doesn’t vanish.
 It moves behind the curtain into systems you can’t inspect.

 We’ve come close to perfecting this asymmetry.
 Hyperlegibility2 is pointed at you.
-You, the human, are maximally compressed.
-The algorithm has you in a few parameters: triggers, preferences, vulnerabilities, scroll velocity at 2 AM.
-You are describable.
-Predictable.
+You, the human, are maximally compressed and the algorithm processes you in a few parameters: triggers, preferences, vulnerabilities, scroll velocity at 2 AM.
+You are predictable.
 A formula.
-The system that models you is still a black box.
-The complexity moved upward and now it looks down through a one-way mirror.

 Third: it moves to people.